 Much has been done both by Foreign and by British scholars to amend the Latin text, and to bring out more clearly the poet’s meaning in the many obscure phrases and sentences which occur in his writings.
 [3]

-We are not developing a conspiracy theory, as Americans would first need a regime in own country, to impose over the world, and to imagine the people willing is not only a little too hard.
-All regimes have always meant plenty of limitations and absolutely excess of discipline, doctrine, and diktat.
+We are not developing a conspiracy theory, as Americans would have to suffer a regime in their country, to impose over the world, and to imagine the people willing is not only a little too hard.
+All regimes have always meant plenty of limitations and absolutely excess discipline, doctrine, and diktat.
+The last of the three may look good on a bookshelf only, and the story better be abstract.

-The reservation here is, Virgil wrote for Octavian Augustus, who allowed the proscription and execution of Marcus Tullius Cicero.
+Virgil yet wrote for Octavian Augustus, who allowed the proscription and execution of Marcus Tullius Cicero.
 The Framers might have used Virgil to learn Latin, but would they have followed him for the sense in the US Great Seal?
 Cicero was inspiration to the American republican.
 [4]

-The Latin ■integrum was often used in places where ■unum would work as well, and ■ordo could be interpreted as ■unitas.
+The Latin ■integrum was often used in places where ■unum would work as well, and ■ordo could be interpreted as “more than one, many”.
+The ■Khanate is definitely a later development.

 Ab integro, nascitur ordo sæclorum, could be paraphrased as from one, many will come.
 The Seal says the opposite: of many, one, e pluribus, unum.